Maintaining Mental Wellness

 Depression Treatment Without Medication

 Depression is one of the most common mental health diagnoses in the United States.
 Millions of people have suffered from it, in one for or another.
-Psychology Today and other sources offer a variety of techniques for treating depression that can be used either alongside or instead of medicine:- Have a routine – Structure can keep one day from melting into the next, which is an underlying issue of depression.
+Psychology Today and other sources offer a variety of techniques for treating depression that can be used either alongside or instead of medicine:

 - Set goals – It feels good to accomplish something, even if it is something small.
 Start with an attainable goal for the day.
 As the symptoms of depression are less and less debilitating, add progressively bigger goals.